Systematic observation in educational research (DUH135)

 3. In addition, a reading component is included that provide participants containing key literature in the field that prepare participants for the workshop and the required documentation.

 The two-day workshop will contain lectures that introduce participants to the use of systematic observation in research in kindergarten through high school.
 During the two days, there will also be lectures addressing methodological aspects of systematic observation (e.g. validity, reliability, and combination with different data sources).
-Additional, seminars will provide opportunities for participants to put questions related to their own work up for discussion in round table sessions.
+Additional, seminars will provide opportunities for participants to put questions related to their own work up for discussion.

 Learning outcome